alwalsh3/CPL_OASIS_demo/README.md

 ## TOYATM and TOYWAV compilation

-This test case using a toy atmosphere model (and later toy wave model also) to couple to NEMO.
+This test case uses a toy atmosphere model (and later toy wave model also) to couple to NEMO.
 We will need to compile the latest version of these toy models.
 First, copy the TOYATM and TOYWAV directories from this repository that you have cloned to `/nemo_5.0.1/tools/`.
 This will overwrite the default TOYATM, and add TOYWAV.

 Now we compile them.
 Ensure you are in the `/nemo_5.0.1/tools/` and run: